-- Are they playing fit or fold or calling station after flop?
+- Are they playing fit, fold or calling station after flop?

 - How likely is a 3-bet from any of the other players?

 Recommended raise size is 3bb + 1 bb per limper for online games and an extra 1bb when in the blinds.
-For live play it’s recommended to add another 1 bb or possibly more.
+For live play it is recommended to add another 1 bb or possibly more.
 In general you want to isolate one limper or make them all fold.
-That’s why this is often referred to as an isolation raise (or iso-raise).
+That is why this is often referred to as an isolation raise (or iso-raise).
 If you need to increase your raise size to achieve the goal you should also tighten up your range.